chuangeng555/busapp209/README.md

 2. Config.py -- For setting up sensitive password / information configuration
 3. mod.py -- API request to aid App.py
 4. Procfile -- Instruction for Heroku to run my App.py
+5. requirements.txt - libraires / modules / packages to download

 This is my first ever self-project, doing this for fun!
 The bot is still in beta development, if you got any idea how to make it faster, please get in touch with me :) !

 You can try the bot at telegram : @bus_209_bot

+p.s.
+I had to clear all existing commit history as it contains sensitive data :( , for those new with github, please learn how to set up environment variables / configuration if you have any sensitive data that you app must use to run